Why Preserve Wood Windows?

 - Repair or Replace: A visual look at the impacts (PDF)

 - 10 Reasons to Repair Old Windows (PDF)

 - Top 10 Reasons to Restore or Repair Wood Windows (PDF)

 - Window Types: A residential field guide (PDF)

 Learn about preserving the historic character of your house by choosing to restore its old windows.Link to page

 Find additional information on how preserving old wood windows is sustainable preservation.Link to page

 How are old windows energy efficient?
 Learn all about it from these resources.Link to page

-Find repair shops, supplies and other resources to help you restore your home's wood windows.Link to page
+Find repair shops, supplies, how-to's and other resources to help you restore your home's wood windows.Link to page